It's more important than ever to know the signs and symptoms of heart attack and stroke.

 With both heart attacks and stroke, the longer it takes to identify and treat, the more potential tissue damage can occur.
-Nationwide, healthcare providers are seeing a decrease in patients seeking care at hospitals for severe non-COVID-19 illnesses like strokes and heart attacks.
-Delaying necessary medical care can be detrimental to your health, especially when it comes to strokes.

-What does all of this mean for your health today?
+What this means for your health today

 - Exercise regularly.
-Find your favorite way to move--even a simple walk can help.
+Find your favorite way to move — even a simple walk can help.

 Become a healthy influencer.
-Encourage your family members and friends to adopt a healthy lifestyle and create a wellness action plan along with you.
+Encourage your family members and friends to adopt a healthy lifestyle and create a wellness action plan with you.